Temporal Transcriptomic Analysis of Metabolic Genes in Maternal Organs and Placenta During Murine Pregnancy.

 Obstetrics & Gynecology

 Paquette, Alison; Baloni, Priyanka; Holloman, Anisa; Nigam, Sanjay; Bammler, Theo; Mao, Qingcheng; and Price, Nathan D, "Temporal Transcriptomic Analysis of Metabolic Genes in Maternal Organs and Placenta During Murine Pregnancy."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 175.